MysteryPancake/Houdini-Fun/README.md

 2. Copy the "Life" attribute.
 It's the number of seconds until we hit the target.
 We need to find where the target is at that time.
 3. Add a Time Shift node to the target (before the centroid is calculated).
 Set it to the current time plus the "Life" attribute.

-## VDBs: SDF Modelling
+## Vellum: Stop wobbling, be rigid and bouncy
+Vellum is usually wobbly like jelly, making hard objects tricky to achieve without an RBD solver.

+If you absolutely need Vellum, a great fix comes from Matt Estela.

+1. Go to the "Advanced" tab of the Vellum Solver and disable "Max Acceleration".
+2. For any shapes you want to make rigid, add a "Shape Match" constraint and make it super stiff.
+3. Disable anything to do with smoothing or softening and lower the thickness.

+Keep the topology as basic as possible and try increasing substeps to make Shape Match even more stiff.

+## Volumes from signed distance functions
-Most signed distance functions are coded directly, like [the classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
+Most SDFs are written directly, like [the classics from Inigo Quilez](https://iquilezles.org/articles/distfunctions/).
 Luckily they're easy to port to Houdini:

 1. Add a VDB node.
 Set the class to "Level Set" and the name to "surface".
 2. Add a VDB Activate node.
 Use it to set the size of your VDB.